 The Budget Planner

-The problem with most budgets is they don't work!
-While they look at a typical month's spending – what about birthdays, that tooth filling you to pay for and other one-offs?
+The problem with most budgets is they don't work.
+While they look at a typical month's spending, what about birthdays, that tooth filling you to pay for and other one-offs?
 This guide gives you some helpful tips and tricks and includes a free budget planner, which analyses your finances to help you manage and control your cash.